-Horse race tipster and journalist Metcalfe is picked for the job of foreign correspondent in Norway when Hitler invades Poland.
+Horse race tipster and journalist Colin Metcalfe is picked for the job of foreign correspondent in Norway when Hitler invades Poland.
 On the way to Norway his boat is attacked by a German ...

-Horse race tipster and journalist Metcalfe is picked for the job of foreign correspondent in Norway when Hitler invades Poland.
-On the way to Norway his boat is attacked by a German U-Boat, however when he tells the navy about it they disbelief him and, to make matters worse, he is removed from his job.
+Horse race tipster and journalist Colin Metcalfe is picked for the job of foreign correspondent in Norway when Hitler invades Poland.
+On the way to Norway his boat is attacked by a German U-Boat.
+However, when he tells the Navy about it, they don't believe him, and to make matters worse, he is removed from his job.
 When German forces invade Norway, Metcalfe returns determined to uncover what is going on and stop the Germans in their tracks.Written by

 Bob the Moo